ari/gradle-release-plugin/README.md

 ### 1. Version numbering

 Use this plugin to give your project a version number aligned to the branch or tag you are building from.
-In the case of a normal gradle build, the plugin generates a version name based on the current branch name.
+The plugin generates a version name based on the current branch name.

 So let's say you are building a project in subversion and your working copy was checked out from https://svn.acme.com/project/trunk.
 In this case, the gradle property release.projectVersion will be set to 'trunk-SNAPSHOT'.

 If you are building code checked out from https://svn.acme.com/project/tags/1.2, release.projectVersion will be '1.2'.
 And if you are building from https://svn.acme.com/project/branches/big-refactor, the you'll get 'big-refactor-SNAPSHOT'.

-Git is even easier.
-There, you will have the version set to ${tagName} or ${branchName}-SNAPSHOT.
+Git is just the same.
+The version will automatically be set to the tag name or branch name.
 No longer will you be chasing around changing the version in build.gradle as you make new branches or tag your code.

 At any time you can override the version number on the command line: